Puerto Vallarta Retreat Intensives

 Travel

-After clearing customs at the Puerto Vallarta airport, look for the airport cab/ transportation kiosk in the terminal just before exiting.
+Many airlines fly directly into Puerto Vallarta from many major Canadian and US cities.
+Please contact us if any help is needed with travel arrangements.
+After clearing customs at the Puerto Vallarta airport, look for the airport cab/transportation kiosk outside of the terminal when exiting.
 Use official taxis only, do not go with anyone saying they can give you a free ride.
-Purchase a one-way fare per person to the address below.
+Purchase a one-way fare per person to the casa address below.
 Please show this address to the cab driver, as much can be lost in mispronunciation.
-The fare will be approximately $20 USD.
+The fare will be approximately $30-35 USD.

 Casa Dulce Vida